Duckferd/CryptoClustering/README.md

 # CryptoClustering
 Module  19 Challenge- CryptoClustering

-Project Description: This is the assignment submission for challenge #19- Leaflet Challenge.
+Project Description: This is the assignment submission for challenge #19- CryptoClustering Challenge.
 This assignment involves usage of K-means clustering to determine if cryptocurrencies are affected by 24 hour or 7 day price changes.

 Getting Started and Installation: Open Crypto_clustering.ipynb and run the script.
 Ensure that the raw data is in the resources folder.